The Characterization and Verification of Weapons in Space and Other Capabilities That Can Pose a Threat to Space Systems

 When and Where

-The event will take place on 22 and 23 May, 13:00 to 15:00 CEST.
-This is a virtual event hosted using the Zoom platform.
+22 and 23 May, 13:00 to 15:00 CEST, via the Zoom platform.

 Target Audience

-This workshop is primarily designed to foster an exchange between technical and governmental experts working in the field of space security, including members of the Group of Governmental Experts on Further Practical Measures for the Prevention of an Arms Race in Outer Space.
+This workshop was primarily designed to foster an exchange between technical and governmental experts working in the field of space security, including members of the Group of Governmental Experts on Further Practical Measures for the Prevention of an Arms Race in Outer Space.

 Outputs